 The Festa de São João (Festival of St John the Baptist) in Porto is not for the faint-hearted.
 It is loud, brash and slightly insane.
 Imagine New Year’s Eve after 10 double espressos.
 The São João celebrations are part of the Popular Saints celebrations that take place in various regions of Portugal in June: namely, the Festival of St Anthony, which is celebrated in Lisbon on 12th-13th June; the Festival of St John, which is celebrated in Porto and Braga on 23rd-24th June; and the Festival of St Peter, which is celebrated in various cities, such as Póvoa de Varzim, Sintra, Montijo and Évora on 28th-29th June.
 All the festivals have links to pagan summer solstice celebrations and certain customs from pagan times still exist, such as jumping over bonfires and giving friends, family or a girlfriend/boyfriend a plant.
 In Porto, the Festa de São João also has something unique to Porto, the tradition of hitting people on the head with a martelinho (a toy plastic hammer).
 Originally people would carry a tall plant called elephant garlic (also known as wild leek), which has a large flower, and hit people with that, but some enterprising businessman in the 1970s came up with the idea of introducing soft, squeaky, plastic hammers for the festival and the idea caught on.

 These small events are like appetizers before the main day, which starts early in the morning of the 23rd with people setting up martelinho stalls all over the city.
 Often the ‘stall’ is just a sheet on the ground with a random selection of plastic hammers on it.
 Along with the martelinho stalls are the plethora of Superbock stalls along the riverfront on both sides of the river.
 This is where everyone will be congregating later in the night to watch the fireworks and they will be in need of liquid refreshment in the form of one of Portugal’s most popular beers, Superbock, who, judging by the number of advertisements around the city, seem to have a monopoly on the event.
 Also along the riverfront, from lunchtime onwards, is the distinctive smell (and smoke) of sardines being grilled.
 Added to that are the stalls roasting meat on spits, others selling traditional cakes, biscuits and sweets, and others selling farturas and churros (fried dough snacks), candy floss and popcorn, and we realised that we didn’t need to worry about where to have dinner that evening.
 All this is accompanied by loud Portuguese party music dedicated to the popular saints.
 One song in particular, called ‘São João Bonito‘ (‘Lovely Saint John’), sung with gusto by Lenita Gentil, got stuck in my head, with its chorus:

 We discovered that São João is also an excellent day to go shopping, as many shops have a São João sale where everything is discounted.
 The shops, like everywhere else in Porto on this day, are very busy, but there is a wonderful holiday atmosphere wherever you go.

 As evening turned into night the people continued to pour into the riverside area and the sense of expectation continued to rise.
 It is estimated that over 200,000 people attend the Festa de São João.
 Around us on the grass where we had chosen to sit to watch the fireworks families and groups of friends had set up picnic rugs and brought out bottles of wine and plastic cups.
-In the hours leading up to midnight, everywhere we looked were groups of people setting off sky lanterns.
+In the hours leading up to midnight, everywhere we looked were groups of people setting off Chinese lanterns.
 It seemed a dangerous combination of drunkenness, macho competitiveness, flimsy paper and fire in a very crowded environment.
 The hope was that the lit lantern would float gracefully up into the sky to join the others, but the reality was that many fell back into the crowd as a burning bundle of paper or even got caught in trees.
 No harm was done and it all seemed to fit in with the slightly anarchic São João atmosphere.

 Finally, at midnight, the highlight of the whole Festa de São João kicked off: the firework display.
 It started with the opening riff from ‘Thunderstruck’ by AC/DC along with flashing lights on the Dom Luís 1 Bridge and on the words ‘Thunder’ fireworks exploded from the bridge.
 The rest of the 15-minute firework spectacular was choreographed against other rock standards, with fireworks coming from several boats in the middle of the River Douro as well as from the bridge.
 We had positioned ourselves on the Vila Nova de Gaia side of the river opposite one of the firework boats and from our position we got a memorable view of the fireworks against the backdrop of historic Porto, in particular the Cathedral and Archbishop’s Palace, the Torre dos Clérigos, São Francisco Church and the Cais da Ribeira.
 The last few minutes of the firework display was loud and frenetic, which seemed a fitting end to an excellent display, and was to ‘A Minha Casinha’ by Xutos & Pontapés, Portugal’s number one rock band.
 This track was a perfect segue into the next stage of our planned night, but we all know about the best laid plans of mice and men!
 Xutos & Pontapés were due to start playing a concert in Avenida dos Aliados in the historic centre of Porto at 1am.
 This meant that we would have to cross the only footbridge to get to the other side of the river.
 For safety reasons the police were only letting a certain number of people cross the bridge in one direction at a time.
 I will gloss over the next hour or so of the night and the drunken crush to get onto the bridge, but by the time we arrived on the Porto side it was nearly 2am and the desire to stand in another mass of people to see Xutos & Pontapés had gone.

 Instead, we collapsed into bed at 2am, while outside our hotel window a party was in full swing and at full volume.
 There was to be no sleep in the city that night.
-Bom São João!